Cambodia Retreat

 Les Manguiers, Kampot

-Les Manguiers — The Mango Trees — is one of those rare places that seems to exist outside of ordinary time.
-Tucked away on the eastern bank of the Kampot River, down a winding road through emerald rice paddies, this beloved sanctuary unfolds across 800 metres of lush mango groves where the land meets the slow, luminous curve of the river.
+Les Manguiers — The Mango Trees — is a place of Khmer warmth and hospitality.
+Tucked away on the eastern bank of the Kampot River, this sanctuary unfolds across 800 meters of lush mango groves where the land meets the slow, luminous curve of the river.
+Les Manguiers offers you the opportunity to experience the grounded rustic charm of Khmer riverside bungalows.

-Owned and tended with deep care by a French-Khmer partnership that mirrors the gentle meeting of cultures at the heart of Kampot itself, Les Manguiers has the soul of a family home rather than a resort — unhurried, unpretentious, and quietly beautiful.
+Owned and tended to with deep care by Jean Yves and Phear, a French-Khmer partnership, Les Manguiers mirrors the meeting of cultures at the heart of Kampot itself.
+It has the soul of a family home rather than a resort — unhurried, unpretentious, and quietly beautiful.

 This is not a polished luxury resort.
-It is something richer — an authentic encounter with the land, the river, and the gentle spirit of Khmer hospitality.
-A place that, like the philosophy of the heart we will explore together, asks nothing of you except your presence.
+It is something richer — an authentic encounter with Khmer culture, hospitality, the land and the river.

 Here, the lotus blooms